0815Phine/Treadwall/Hardware/Wall Synchronizer/README.md

   <img src="./images/Wall_Synchronizer_Electronics_V2.3.png" width="800">
 </p>

-**Caution:** If using the Bpod-Rotary-Encoder-Module the connection to the Arduino 5V Pin has to be removed.
-The Rotary Encoder will get power from the Bpod-Module.
+**Caution:** The Rotary Encoder will get power from the Bpod-Rotary-Encoder-Module.
+Power has to be provided differently if not using the Bpod-System.